Chapter 4

 FACIAL GROWTH IN A PATIENT WITH MUSCULAR DYSTROPHY

-The rest of the craniofacial growth components generally follow the mandibular corpus in proportion to their distance from it, (except when the tongue intervenes to protect the airway, as described later).
+The rest of the craniofacial growth components generally follow the mandibular corpus in proportion to their distance from it, except when the tongue intervenes to protect the airway by altering muscle resting postures in ways that prevent the bones attached to them from following the corpus.
 Studies comparing modern and ancestral populations of Japanese 114, Egyptians, and Americans115 have shown that modern midfaces are more retrusive than those of the recent past.116 The cheekbones (zygomatic processes) that buttress the lateral portions of the midface seem to "sink" as they follow the mandible down and back.
-The facial shelves (orbits, upper jawbone, and lower jawbone) diverge and fan out anteriorly more than they used to, especially at the sides of the face where the teeth are located.
-The orbits have become less rectangular as their lateral borders have shifted down and back following the mandible.
-Even the angle of the cranial base may be affected, becoming slightly more acute in modern humans as the front portion of the cranial base has rotated downward and backward following the mandible.121-122
+The facial shelves (orbits, upper jawbone, and lower jawbone) diverge and fan out anteriorly more than they used to, especially at the sides of the face.
+The orbits have become less rectangular as their lateral borders have shifted down and back following the mandibular corpus.
+Even the angle of the cranial base may be affected, becoming slightly more acute in modern humans its anterior portion rotates downward and backward following the mandible.121-122

 MAXILLO-MANDIBULAR SYNOSTOSIS (LOCKING TOGETHER OF THE JAWS)

-The steeply interdigitated teeth and overbite at the dental suture connecting the upper and lower jawbones further restrict the expansion of the upper jawbone as well as the advancement and upward rotation of the mandibular corpus by locking them together like a partial synostosis of the maxillo-mandibular suture.
-Canine contacts drive the mandible posteriorly, instead of the simian canine contacts which brace the mandible anteriorly.
-The mandibular corpus cannot translate forward easily, because it is locked by the bite to an upper jawbone that can only expand, and the upper jawbone cannot expand easily, because it is locked by the bite to a mandible that can only translate.
+The steeply interdigitated teeth and anterior overbite can also restrict both the expansion of the maxilla and the advancement of the mandibular corpus by locking them together, like a partial synostosis of the maxillo-mandibular suture.
+The mandibular corpus cannot translate forward easily, because it is locked by the bite to a maxilla that grows by expanding rather than translating, and the maxilla cannot expand easily, because it is locked by the bite to a mandibular corpus that cannot expand.
 Experimental synostosis of craniofacial sutures in animals disturbs the growth pattern in the whole region.95 The partial synostosis of the maxillo-mandibular suture disturbs growth throughout the face.

 NET CHANGE IN FACIAL MORPHOLOGY

-The average change in profile due to modern diets and life styles has been recorded in Nubians before (solid lines) and after (dotted lines) switching from hunting-gathering to an agricultural diet, shown below left; and in comparing modern Swedes (dotted lines) with Australian Aborigines (solid lines), as shown below middle.
-Very similar changes have been recorded in the illustration on the right comparing patients with myotonic dystrophy (dotted lines) with normals.
+The net effect of these changes can be seen in studies by researchers who measured skeletal remains to compare the profiles of Nubians before (solid lines) and after (dotted lines) switching from hunting-gathering to an agricultural diet, shown below left.
+It can also be seen in a comparison between the average profiles of modern Swedes (dotted lines) with Australian Aborigines (solid lines), as shown below middle.
+Very similar changes can also be seen in the illustration on the right comparing patients with myotonic dystrophy (dotted lines) with normals.

 NUBIANS BEFORE AND AFTER MODERN SWEDES AND ABORIGINES MYOTONIC DYSTROPHY AND NORMALS

 With the growth of the face now influenced more by the bite contours than by the ability to build muscle, mismatches may be produced between the shapes of the vault and the face.
-For example, pre-industrial humans with strong overall musculature, who always had short and wide (brachycephalic) craniofacial regions, no longer always have shorter and wider faces (euryprosopic) to match.
-Instead, there are now brachycephalic crania with long (leptoprosopic) faces, - what Enlow called the Dinaric head shape.
+For example, pre-industrial humans with strong overall musculature always had short and wide (brachycephalic) craniofacial regions, but there are now brachycephalic crania with long (leptoprosopic) faces, - which Enlow called the Dinaric head shape.

 LOSS OF SYMMETRY